How long can a bald eagle egg be left unattended

 This section delves into the factors influencing the successful emergence of offspring from their protective shells and their subsequent survival.
 The duration of parental care, particularly during the incubation phase, plays a crucial role in determining the fate of these young birds.

-See also How far is fenton lake from albuquerque
+See also How long is the flight from boston to barcelona

 Incubation Period and Its Significance